2024 Marine Indigenous Protected and Conserved Area Reporting Grants

 In 2024, IJNR awarded a total of $95,800 (USD) in grants to three journalists and five news outlets to expand their reporting on marine Indigenous Protected and Conserved Areas in Canada.
 The grants are intended to increase coverage and awareness of the growing momentum behind Indigenous-led conservation and resource management in the marine environment.
 Funding was provided by the Gordon and Betty Moore Foundation.

-Serena Renner (Hakai Magazine)
+Serena Renner (Hakai Magazine/bioGraphic Magazine)

 Jimmy Thomson (Freelance)